There is one man who just might be able to save the world from Donald Trump: we need to run Al Franken for President.

 Al Franken, Republican

-Franken, of course, is a Democrat, but I propose that he switch parties, for several reasons.
+Franken, of course, is a Democrat.
+But I propose that he switch parties, for several reasons.
 First, if Franken runs as a Democrat, he would not have the opportunity to square off against Trump unless he became the Democratic nominee, which is a long shot.
-As a GOP hopeful, however, he can go out on the road for months and roast Trump, get people laughing at him, and leave the Donald wounded, perhaps mortally, going into the final election.
+As a GOP hopeful, however, he can go out on the road for months and roast Trump, get people laughing at him, and leave The Donald wounded, perhaps mortally, going into the final election.

-Along the way, Franken can also lampoon the far-right, along with the failure of vision among conservatives: face it, this is no longer Eisenhower’s GOP.
+Along the way, Franken can also lampoon the far-right, along with the failure of vision among conservatives: face it, this is not Eisenhower’s GOP.
 Over the last 70 years, Republicans have offered few new ideas, while monomaniacally wheedling about taxes and big government, and throwing in a hefty dose of intolerance with it.

 So they have accomplished little.
 By accentuating their failures, Franken will drive many moderate Republicans to vote for another candidate for the Republican nomination.
 If Trump still prevails and makes it to the election, many of those moderates will either abstain, or vote Democrat.

 Of course, there is the problem of Franken’s past indiscretions.
 To his credit, he honorably fell on his sword when these emerged.
-But that’s the brilliance of running in the GOP: Trump, Roy Moore, Brett Kavanaugh, Bill O’Reilly, and a host of other conservatives have made it clear that the ‘Party of Family Values’ couldn’t give a hoot about family values.
+But that’s the brilliance of running in the GOP: Trump, Roy Moore, Brett Kavanaugh, Bill O’Reilly, Roger Ailes, and a host of other conservatives have made it clear that the ‘Party of Family Values’ couldn’t give a hoot about family values.

 On the other hand, the relative mildness of Franken’s errors might not be offensive enough, and might possibly disqualify him as a GOP candidate.
 He will doubtless want to check the most recent RNC rules.